marscos/marscos/README.md

 ### 💼 Recent Professional Experience

-- **[Banco do Brasil](https://www.bb.com.br/) (Current)** : I architect and build solutions with ETL processes and machine learning models for quantitative finance and credit analysis using [Apache Spark](https://spark.apache.org/).
+- **[Banco do Brasil](https://www.bb.com.br/)** : I architect and build solutions with ETL processes and machine learning models for quantitative finance and credit analysis using [Apache Spark](https://spark.apache.org/).
 Leading data engineers and scientists while fostering a data-driven culture is part of my routine.
 - **[SYDLE](https://www.sydle.com/)**: Led the development of a content-driven SPA using [Stencil](https://stenciljs.com/) and a headless CMS, focusing on SEO and performance.
 Contributed as a mantainer to the holding's Web Components package.
 Also worked on marketing tools and SPAs using [React](https://reactjs.org/), [Angular](https://angular.io/), [Elasticsearch](https://www.elastic.co/) and much more.

 ### 🌟 A Few of My Public Repositories